• Skip to main content

 • Place about one-third of a cup of the mixture in the middle of each tortilla and roll up tightly.
 Place the enchiladas seam side down in a 9×13-inch oven-safe baking dish, sprayed with non-stick cooking spray.
 Set aside.

-Sour Cream Sauce for Enchiladas Directions:
+Sour Cream Sauce Enchilada Sauce

 • Melt the butter in a medium size skillet or saucepan over medium heat.
 Add the flour, salt, and pepper, and whisk to combine.
 Stir and cook for one to two minutes or until the mixture is bubbly and just starting to change color.